-For the index on all sites in the Northern Territory where threatened and near-threatened mammals were monitored, the TMX value in 2016 based on the current data is 0.60.
-This suggests that the relative abundance of threatened and near-threatened mammals for which we have information has decreased by 40% between 1995 and 2016.
-While the overall index value in 2016 is 0.60, individual taxa have TMX values between 0.25 (a 75% decrease) and 1.36 (a 36% increase) (Figure 1A).
+For the index on all sites in Tasmania where threatened and near-threatened mammals were monitored, the TMX value in 2016 based on the current data is 0.67.
+This suggests that the relative abundance of threatened and near-threatened mammals for which we have information has decreased by 33% between 1995 and 2016 and was largely driven by the decrease in data on the Tasmanian devil.
+While the overall index value in 2016 is 0.67, individual taxa have TMX values between 0.51 (a 49% decrease) and 0.92 (an 8% decrease) (Figure 1A).
 It is expected that more data (and taxa) will be added as they become available each year, allowing the index to grow.

-What should we know about the Northern Territory data?
+What should we know about the Tasmanian data?